HornPenguin/Booklet/documents/user/installation.rst

 OSX
 ------

-Dveloper does not have any Mac computer. (ㅜㅜ, :<) Please build yourself or ditectly execute from source.
+The developer does not have a Mac computer. (ㅜㅜ, :<) Please build yourself or directly execute from sources.
-See below section.
+See the below section.

 From source
 --------------------

-This section describes execution and build process with source directory.
+This section describes the execution and build process with source directory.

 Structure of project directory